lauslim12/provisions/README.md

 - `cd /media/<USERNAME>/<GUEST_ADDITIONS_CD>/`
 - `sudo sh ./VBoxLinuxAdditions.run`

 Replace `<USERNAME>` and `<GUEST_ADDITIONS_CD>` with the appropriate name.
 After the commands have been executed, turn off the VM, then restart it again to enable full screen (resize guest display).

-After that (or if not using virtual machine), install Git and Build Essential.
+After that (or if not using virtual machine), update dependencies, install Git and Build Essential.

+- `sudo apt-get update`
+- `sudo apt-get upgrade`
 - `sudo apt install build-essential`
 - `sudo apt install git`